NCS Trust responds to the outcome of the Chancellor’s Comprehensive Spending Review

 26 November 2020

 HM Treasury has announced that NCS Trust has secured funding of nearly £100m for 2021.
+Read what this means for NCS and our plans for the future.

 This announcement comes as a result of the completion of the Comprehensive Spending Review, the process where the UK Government sets out its departments’ budgets for the year ahead.